 Course Code: GES202

 The Certified Bookkeeper course is designed for experienced bookkeepers who want to prepare for national certification.
 To earn your Certified Bookkeeper designation, you must pass the AIPB certification exam and be able to submit proof of at least two years of full-time - or 3,000 hours of part-time - experience.
-Click here for a list of Frequently Asked Questions about requirements for the AIPB Certification exam.
+Click here for more information about the requirements for the AIPB Certification exam.